How to Charge a Ferrari Hybrid: Complete Owner's Guide

 MyFerrari Connect & Remote Battery Monitoring

-MyFerrari Connect allows owners to remotely monitor charging status, high-voltage battery level, estimated charge time, and electric range.
+MyFerrari Connect lets you remotely monitor charging status, battery level, estimated charge time, and electric range, especially useful during extended parking, travel, or limited charging access.
+Specifically, you can monitor:

 • High-voltage battery percentage